 We can see another variant of the Federation emblem on a light blue pennant.
 Quark displays this pennant, probably no official version, in his bar.
 He also has drinking glasses with the Federation emblem.
 Curiously, Quark's pennant has the same rather unusual shape as the red one of the UFP of 2268 - a tip of the hat?
 The same episode, DS9: "Rapture", also shows us the standard Federation flag and, moreover, the seal in gold on the documents for Bajor's admission to the Federation.
 When Gowron confirms the Khitomer Accords, we can see on his PADD the somewhat more colorful shaded version of "Homefront" and "Paradise Lost".
 DS9: "Blaze of Glory" gives us a new color variant which will appear frequently in the following.
 On a PADD we can see a deep blue star background with white stars and dots and bright blue olive branches and rings.
 The same logo is visible in DS9: "Call to Arms", DS9: "What You Leave Behind" and VOY: "Body and Soul".

 The shaded version now shows up in the two series on a regular basis.
-It is clearly visible in DS9: "Behind the Lines", as well as on a star map in "Statistical Probabilitiesô and "In the Pale Moonlight".
+It is clearly visible in DS9: "Behind the Lines", as well as on a star map in "Statistical Probabilities" and "In the Pale Moonlight".
 Additionally it adorns the viewscreen in Deep Space 9's wardroom since DS9: "Inquisition".
 Here it replaces the logo variant with the checkered background.
-Moreover the shaded emblem is part of a new Federation flag on the promenade deck.
+Also, the shaded emblem is part of a new Federation flag on the promenade deck.
 This flag has a blue background with an odd orange-white stripe pattern reminiscent of hockey sticks.
-The same logo comes into sight in VOY: "Hope and Fear" the same year.
+The same logo appears in VOY: "Hope and Fear" the same year.

-DS9: "The Sound of Her Voice" and "Tears of the Prophets" show us the familiar blue Federation flag on torpedo coffins.
+DS9: "The Sound of Her Voice" and "Tears of the Prophets" show us the familiar blue Federation flag on torpedo caskets.

 Side note When it became clear that Terry Farrell would leave the series the idea was to cover her torpedo coffin with a Federation flag just like Spock's.
 With everything made available for her funeral, the idea was adopted for the preceding episode "The Sound of Her Voice".
 When the ceremony for Ensign Muniz was held in DS9: "The Ship", there was no flag on the coffin.